mad-lab-fau/mad-gui/docs/labels.rst

 .. image:: _static/images/development/labels.png
   :width: 600
-  :alt: This is how a
+  :alt: This is annotations with these labels look